 Even as a child, Jung had been a voracious reader.
 So, it is not surprising that his readings entered into the dramas he evoked through “active imagination.”
 Shamdasani traces these influences very well, which included the Bible, Swedenborg, Nietzsche and Dante, in his footnotes to The Red Book.
 Jung admired art as well.
 William Blake was an influence, although Jung criticized his predecessor's drawings as artistic rather than an “authentic representation of unconscious processes (Letters 2.
 Pp. 513-14).”
 Jung also admired Odilon Redon’s symbolist paintings.
 The Basilica of Sant'Apollinare in Ravenna, Italy, had a strong impact on Jung (as it had on poet and occultist James Merrill who spent 20 years in Ouija Board sessions with his partner, David Jackson).
 The frescos and mosaics there translated into Jung’s own “strong colors, mosaic-like forms, and two dimensional figures without the use of perspective (34)."

-Parapsychological events often occur when some emotion inside needs to come out.
-It is as though a strong energy is trapped and must be expressed.
+Parapsychological events often occur when a strong emotion trapped inside needs to come out.
 Poltergeist phenomena in adolescent children have been described this way.
 Both St. Augustine and French writer George Sand claimed to have heard the words "Tolle, Lege" [Pick up and read] from an external voice, leading to a change in life course.
 She also had an ambiguously gendered inner figure named Corambé with whom she communicated as a child.
 This figure disappeared after she wrote her first book in a dissociative state.
 In times of great stress, inner voices can save a suffering soul.
 What they and we are all seeking is meaning and a way forward in difficult times.